 Datasheets are not always easy to decode because they typically use brand specific terminology.
 We recommend you to consult with an expert who has a comprehensive view of the market and can provide you with rich insights.

-Essential tools an electrical engineer needs:
+Essential tools used in electrical engineering:

 - LCR Meter